claytonchew/contribute-codes/content/terms-of-service.md

 ## Account and Authentication

 Account creation on Contribute.Codes is done through GitHub OAuth.
 Users can explore projects without logging in.
-However, in order to post or contribute to projects, signing in through GitHub OAuth is required.
+However, certain features, such as posting and managing projects, signing in through GitHub OAuth is required.

 ## Use of Our Services

 - **Project Listings:** Registered users can post non-profit or open-source projects on the website.
 The project listings, including titles, descriptions, repository links, and other details, will be publicly visible.
 - **Volunteering:** Potential contributors can request to volunteer for listed projects.
-The information provided by the contributor will be shared with the project owner.
+The information provided by the contributor may be shared with the project owner.
 The project owner may also publish the volunteer's information on the project page.
 - **Accuracy of Information:** You agree to provide accurate, complete, and up-to-date information when submitting projects or volunteering.
 We are not responsible for the accuracy of the information posted by users.

 ## User Responsibilities